GoogleCloudPlatform/ai-platform-samples/training/README.md

  - [PyTorch](pytorch/structured) Train a PyTorch model in AI Platform
  - [Horovod](horovod) How to run Horovod on AI Platform.
+ - [ResNet](tensorflow/custom_containers/hypertune) How to run custom containers using Hyperparameter tuning.

 #### AI Platform Prediction